funRiceGenes/funRiceGenes.github.io/_posts/OS/H/2015-01-20-OsHGGT~HGGT~SGD1~RTD1.md

     + Map-based cloning revealed that the RTD1 gene encoded a homogentisate phytyltransferase, a key enzyme catalyzing the committed step in tocopherol biosynthesis
     + Cold tolerance was found to be reduced in rtd1
     + Moreover, rtd1 exhibited a reduced response to gibberellin (GA)
+    + Therefore, it appears that the antioxidant potential of transgenic oil-producing plants such as soybean, sunflower, and corn may be enhanced by overexpressing OsHGGT during seed germination

 * **Connection**
     + __OsHGGT~HGGT~SGD1~RTD1__, __SLR1~OsGAI__, [Rice tocopherol deficiency 1 encodes a homogentisate phytyltransferase essential for tocopherol biosynthesis and plant development in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice tocopherol deficiency 1 encodes a homogentisate phytyltransferase essential for tocopherol biosynthesis and plant development in rice.%5BTitle%5D), The transcript and protein levels of DELLA protein-coding gene SLENDER RICE 1 (SLR1) in rice was increased in rtd1